New & Used Chevrolet Sonic: In Depth

 GET A FREE PRICE QUOTE

-For more information on the current model, including pricing with options, see our full review of the 2013 Chevrolet Sonic.The car we know as the Sonic is still sold as the Aveo elsewhere in the world.
+For more information on the current model, including pricing with options, see our full review of the 2014 Chevrolet Sonic.
+And be sure to check out The Car Connection's coverage of the 2013 Chevrolet Sonic.The car we know as the Sonic is still sold as the Aveo elsewhere in the world.
 Only in North America did that label acquire its reputation for unimpressive fuel economy, lackluster safety ratings, and poor resale value.
 Many U.S. drivers, in fact, only found the Aveo in its role as the cheapest daily offering in rental-car fleets across the country.
 We're not sure a model name mostly associated with hamburgers and hedgehogs is inherently better, but for Chevy, one thing is key: It's no longer the Aveo.

 The new Sonic is comfortable, refined, and tight, with less road noise than most other small cars.
 We've found ride comfort to be good too.
 In most respects, Chevy has jumped from the back of the subcompact segment to the front.
 Chevy Sonic has far superior refinement, safety, and performance compared to the Aveo, and it's built in the U.S. to boot.

 Base versions of the Sonic come with a normally aspirated 1.8-liter four-cylinder, but it's the turbocharged, 1.4-liter four that's you'll want, for its smoother, more refined demeanor, its fatter torque curve, and the better fuel-economy ratings that come with it.
 You can choose from a six-speed manual or six-speed automatic transmission with either engine, and nicely weighted steering gives the Sonic a nimble but confident feel.